 Live

-I had the full on-chain Polymarket ledger in Postgres but answering questions meant hand-writing SQL across 72M rows.
-So I gave Claude Code a Postgres MCP and just asked it questions in plain English.
-This is the build, the exact config, and what it found about who actually makes money.
+I had the full on-chain Polymarket ledger in Postgres, but answering questions meant hand-writing SQL across 1.3B rows.
+So I gave Claude Code a Postgres MCP and just asked it questions in plain English — the build, the exact config, and what it found about who actually makes money.

 So I gave Claude Code a Postgres MCP pointed at that database, and started just… asking it questions in plain English.